Procedures for filing trademark application with priority claim – Application to the Japan Patent Office and foreign patent offices

 Please note that the deadline for filing a priority certificate is within three months from the filing of the Japanese application.

+The priority certificate must be obtained from the country of first filing, and the original document must be submitted to the JPO.
 If the first country is a designated patent office, such as the European Union Intellectual Property Office, it is possible to submit to the JPO a copy of the application in PDF format provided by the Office as a priority certificate.

 “Electronic exchange” of priority documents (e.g., using the World Intellectual Property Organization’s Digital Access Service (DAS)) is possible for patent applications, applications for utility model registration, and applications for design registration, but not for trademark applications.